 Drawing the Hair

-- Human hair can be drawn in many different ways and can be drawn to reflect the character of the person being depicted.
+- Human hair can be drawn in many different ways and can be drawn to reflect the person’s character being depicted.

-- To hair straight hair, for example, it is best to use a faint free-flowing line which conveys the direction and form in which the hair is moving.
+- For example, to hair straight hair, it is best to use a faint free-flowing line that conveys the direction and form in which the hair is moving.

 - Tone, shade, and highlights can then be applied to the shapes that have been drawn.

-- To finish using a blending stick and putty rubber shadows and highlights can be added to the surface of the hair the refine the overall look.
+- To finish using a blending stick and putty rubber, shadows and highlights can be added to the hair’s surface to refine the overall look.

-- To complete the drawing of the hair use an HB pencil to draw fine lines, this will give the impression of loose hair which moving in different directions.
+- To complete the drawing of the hair, use an HB pencil to draw fine lines.
+This will give the impression of loose hair moving in different directions.

-- Progress onto drawing different types of hair, for example, male and female, and long and short hair.
+- Progress onto drawing different hair types, for example, male and female, and long and short hair.

 Capturing a mood

-- The materials that you choose to draw with will reflect the spirit of the sitter.
+- The materials you choose to draw with will reflect the sitter’s spirit.